rajeshwarinatarajan/microservices/README.md

 Demonstrate a typical microservice usecase.

+hello microservice:
+helloworld project to check git sync with egit

-server-config: folder with config files for the microservices.
-Used by spring-server-config to provide the properties dynamically.
+server-config: folder withh config files for microservices.
+Used by spring cloud config server